-Pete Canter is an accomplished jazz saxophonist and an original and creative composer based in the UK.
-His jazz repertoire draws on bebop, hardbop, latin jazz, and increasingly upon his own compositions which bring together elements of contemporary jazz, folk and classical music.
+Pete Canter is an accomplished jazz saxophonist and a prolific and original composer of jazz and contemporary music.
+His jazz repertoire draws upon hardbop, bebop and latin jazz, and increasingly upon his own compositions which bring together elements of contemporary jazz, folk and classical music.

-Pete first played on the 1980s London jazz scene and after a spell playing in Wales during the 1990s, he moved to the Southwest in 2001 where he has gone on to establish himself as a fine saxophone player, composer and band leader responsible for a number of creative jazz projects.
+Pete first played on the 1980s London jazz scene and after a spell playing in Wales during the 1990s, moved to the Southwest in 2001.
+He has gone on to establish himself on both the local jazz scene and further afield across the U.K. as a fine saxophone player, composer and band leader responsible for a number of creative jazz projects.
 His current band, Pete Canter’s Sky Ensemble brings together contemporary jazz, latin and folk influences and includes cello and viola players.
-His composing projects include writing for his own jazz combos, writing for larger ensembles which include jazz and classical instruments and writing for contemporary music ensembles.
+His composing projects include writing for his own jazz combos, for larger ensembles which include jazz and classical instruments and writing for contemporary music ensembles.

 Pete has recorded several well received jazz albums and has played at major U.K. festivals including Cheltenham Jazz Festival, Teignmouth Jazz Festival, Bude Jazz Festival and Exeter Vibraphonic Festival.
 His bands have supported Polar Bear and Kyle Eastwood and he has played with Iain Ballamy, Christian Brewer, Harry Beckett and many more.

 Pete hosts the Bridge Jazz Club, a popular monthly jazz night at Exeter Phoenix.